Laridae

-Laridae is a family of seabirds in the order Charadriiformes that includes the gulls, terns, skimmers and kittiwakes.
+Laridae is a family of seabirds in the order Charadriiformes that includes the gulls, terns (including white terns), noddies, and skimmers.
 It includes around 100 species arranged into 22 genera.
 They are an adaptable group of mostly aerial birds found worldwide.

 Taxonomy

 The family Laridae was introduced (as Laridia) by the French polymath Constantine Samuel Rafinesque in 1815.
 Historically, Laridae were restricted to the gulls, while the terns were placed in a separate family, Sternidae, and the skimmers in a third family, Rynchopidae.
 The noddies were traditionally included in Sternidae.
 In 1990 Charles Sibley and Jon Ahlquist included auks and skuas in a broader family Laridae.

-A molecular phylogenetic study by Baker and colleagues published in 2007 found that the noddies in the genus Anous formed a sister group to a clade containing the gulls, skimmers and the other terns.
+A molecular phylogenetic study by Baker and colleagues published in 2007 found that the noddies in the genus Anous formed a sister group to a clade containing the gulls, skimmers, and the other terns.
 To create a monophyletic family group, Laridae was expanded to include the genera that had previously been in Sternidae and Rynchopidae.

 Baker and colleagues found that the Laridae lineage diverged from a lineage that gave rise to both the skuas (Stercorariidae) and auks (Alcidae) before the end of the Cretaceous in the age of dinosaurs.
 They also found that the Laridae themselves began expanding in the early Paleocene, around 60 million years ago.
 The German palaeontologist Gerald Mayr has questioned the validity of these early dates and suggested that inappropriate fossils were used in calibrating the molecular data.
 The earliest charadriiform fossils date only from the late Eocene, around 35 million years ago.

 Anders Ödeen and colleagues investigated the development of ultraviolet vision in shorebirds, by looking for the SWS1 opsin gene in various species; as gulls were the only shorebirds known to have developed the trait.
-They discovered that the gene was present in the gull, skimmer and noddy lineages but not the tern lineage.
+They discovered that the gene was present in the gull, skimmer, and noddy lineages but not the tern lineage.
 They also recovered the noddies as an early lineage, though the evidence was not strong.

+Genera

 For the complete list of species, see the article List of Laridae species.